-Rebecca Anderson is the co-founder of Suicide Survivors’ Club (SSC), a public speaker, suicide loss survivor and the author of Parenting the Suicide Survivors’ Club, one of 5 books in the set titled Suicide Survivors’ Club – A Family’s Journey Through the Death of Their Loved One.
+Rebecca Anderson is the co-founder and owner of Suicide Survivors’ Club (SSC), a public speaker, suicide loss survivor and the author of Parenting the Suicide Survivors’ Club, one of 5 books in the set titled Suicide Survivors’ Club – A Family’s Journey Through the Death of Their Loved One.
 The book set was awarded a first-place Midwest Book Award by the Midwest Independent Publishers Association (2017).

 Rebecca is also a mother and a medical professional with a BS in Public Health/Sociology, LPN, and LCSW.
 She lost her husband, Don, an artist, to suicide in 2002.
 In memory of Don, and as part of her healing process, she produced an art book entitled Intimate Immensities (2008) highlighting his sculptural works.

 Her primary job and focus after her husband's death was healing her family - seeking out practitioners and therapy methods for herself and her three children.
 Since co-founding SSC, LLC in 2015, she has presented locally and nationally to various audiences on the subject of healing after the trauma of losing a loved one to suicide and using art and narrative as a way to talk about this difficult subject matter.
 Audiences include suicide loss survivors, mental health professionals, nursing students, medical professionals, and community organizations.

 Rebecca is proud of how SSC has grown and continues to grow — mending hearts and restoring the lives of suicide loss survivors through the power of art and storytelling.